-Welcome to the Good Men Project.
+Welcome to The Good Men Project.
 In order to foster constructive, respectful debate in our comments section, we have established the following guidelines.
 Violation of any of these guidelines can result in you being blocked from commenting on this site.

 Comments on the Good Men Project are loosely moderated.
-That means we don’t check every comment, but if it raises a flag it will be held in queue until a moderator makes a decision in it.
+That means we don’t check every comment, but if it raises a flag it will be held in queue until a moderator makes a decision about it.
 If your comment gets “held for moderation”, it usually means you either used inappropriate language, are commenting on a potentially provocative post that is more heavily moderated, your post is unduly long, has multiple links, or you have violated or come close to violating one of our guidelines.
 If your comment disappears completely, it means our moderators have decided your comment was either in violation of our guidelines or was not written in the spirit of moving the discussion forward in a civil way.

 The Good Men Project relies on volunteer moderators who do not work 24/7; thus we may not be able to enforce these guidelines in real time.
 If you are interested in becoming a moderator, please email publisher Lisa Hickey.

 Please note that by commenting on The Good Men Project, you agree to abide by our policy and you also understand that the decision to allow your comment to be published is done at the discretion of our moderators and editorial staff.
-We maintain the right to delete any and all comments we do not see as fit for our website.
+We maintain the right to delete or edit any and all comments we do not see as fit for our website.

 We’re all about discussion here.
 That’s what we are.
 We are a discussion about manhood, masculinity, and what all that means here and now.
 So we want you to comment.
 We want you to be passionate about the things we publish, but we want you to be passionate in a way that moves the discussion forward.
 We protect our authors and we protect our community.